 South: The Endurance Expedition - Ernest Shackleton

-The story of Shackleton's second expedition to the South Pole in 1914, as told by the man himself.
-The plan was to become the first to traverse the trans-atlantic crossing, but it soon became survival.
+The story of Shackleton's second expedition to the South Pole in 1914, in the explorer's own words.
+The plan was to become the first to traverse the continent, via the south pole, but it soon became a matter of survival.

 Some other books worth looking out for are:

 - Antarctica, A Guide to the Wildlife - Tony Soper, Dafila Scott (Illustrator):

 A compact handbook featuring all the species of birds, seals and whales likely to be encountered on a voyage to Antarctica, together with their breeding, nesting and feeding habits and the best areas to observe them.
 The colour illustrations by Dafila Scott accompany detailed wildlife descriptions and make it easy to identify the many different species.
 Published by Bradt Travel Guides.

 - Antarctica from South America - Bernard Stonehouse, Originator Publishing:

 Published in 2006 by expedition leader Bernard Stonehouse, this guide provides information about the history, landing sites, climate and wildlife and will help prepare you for an Antarctic adventure.